VincentFoulon80/console_engine/README.md

 - Terminal resizing support
 - You are not interested by keyboard/mouse handling, even terminal handling ?
 You can still build "screens" that will just print its content.
 - Embedding screens to one another
+- with feature `event`:
+  - Manage inputs as they arrive
+- with feature `form`:
+  - Build self-managed forms with a set of inputs (text, checkboxes ...)
+  - Validate each input with a set of validation constraints

 ## Platforms